Judy Blume and Neil deGrasse Tyson Honored with Chicago Public Library Foundation and Chicago Public Library’s 2018 Carl Sandburg Literary Award

 In keeping with the event’s tradition, one of 80 celebrated writers with ties to Chicago will be seated at each table, giving each attendee the opportunity to discuss the author’s work and creative process over dinner.

-Leading the producing team is Foundation Director Donna La Pietra and Bill Kurtis has serves as the event host.
-The evening’s highlight is an intimate onstage conversation between Atwood and Eggers moderated by author and National Public Radio host Scott Simon.
+Leading the producing team is Foundation Director Donna La Pietra and Bill Kurtis serves as the event host.
+The evening’s highlight is an intimate onstage conversation between Blume and deGrasse Tyson moderated by author and National Public Radio host Scott Simon.

-Past winners of the Carl Sandburg Literary Award are Erik Larson, Scott Turow, Alice Walker, Stephen Sondheim, Doris Kearns Goodwin, Mavis Staples, Larry McMurtry, Michael Lewis, Isabel Allende, Don DeLillo, Walter Isaacson, Roger Ebert, Toni Morrison, David McCullough, Robert Caro, Joyce Carol Oates, Henry Louis Gates, Jr., Kurt Vonnegut, John Updike, David Mamet, Nikki Giovanni, Tom Wolfe and Salman Rushdie.
+Past winners of the Carl Sandburg Literary Award are Margaret Atwood, Dave Eggers, Erik Larson, Scott Turow, Alice Walker, Stephen Sondheim, Doris Kearns Goodwin, Mavis Staples, Larry McMurtry, Michael Lewis, Isabel Allende, Don DeLillo, Walter Isaacson, Roger Ebert, Toni Morrison, David McCullough, Robert Caro, Joyce Carol Oates, Henry Louis Gates, Jr., Kurt Vonnegut, John Updike, David Mamet, Nikki Giovanni, Tom Wolfe and Salman Rushdie.

 million was raised in 2016